 The average Australian hot air balloon company carries between 5,000 and 15,000 passengers a year, while generating 200,000 to 500,000 kg of CO₂ from burning propane.
 It takes 6 to 10 years for 300 newly planted trees to remove 200,000 kg of carbon from the atmosphere.
 However, after 10 years, the trees start generating auditable carbon credits.
 It’s simply good business for balloon companies to offset carbon by planting trees.
 Our passengers are demanding it, and legislation is coming for all companies, regardless.

-Paying ReForest Now directly is the most efficient way for balloon companies to clean carbon from the atmosphere.
+Paying ReForest Now directly is also the most efficient way for balloon companies to clean carbon from the atmosphere.
 ReForest Now operates with less than 10% administration overheads, and it leads the industry in sapling survival rates.

 We can install solar panels on our hangars, electrify our vehicles, and recycle waste, but flying hot air balloons means that we will be burning propane into the foreseeable future.
+Plant one tree for every five passengers and the good news is that after 5 years your business will have cleaned the atmosphere from that particular flight.
+The better news is that after 5-years, the trees keep on cleaning.

-If ReForest Now, is not for you, then find a like-minded, not for profit, company, with minimal overheads and a great tree survival rate.
+If ReForest Now is not for you, then find a like-minded, not for profit company, with minimal overheads and a great tree survival rate.

-However, whatever else you do, plant a couple of trees for every flight.
+Whatever else you do, plant a couple of trees for every flight.

 Just do it.

-CEO of ReForest Now
+Maximo Bottaro – CEO ReForest Now

 Balloon Operators in the USA, Europe and the UK could support: onetreeplanted.org